Entertain You

-"Entertain You" is a song recorded by Dutch symphonic metal and rock band Within Temptation.
-It was self-released as a single worldwide via digital download and streaming on 8 May 2020.
+"Entertain You" is a song recorded by Dutch symphonic metal band Within Temptation.
+It was self-released as a single worldwide via digital download and streaming on 8 May 2020, and later added to the tracklist of their eighth studio album, Bleed Out.
 The song was produced by Within Temptation, their longtime producer Daniel Gibson, who also provided vocals for the song, and Mathijs Tieken.

 Background

 One year after the release of their latest studio album Resist, the band had already entered the studio again to write and record new songs to be featured in a possible upcoming release.
 During the preparation period for the Worlds Collide Tour, which was originally scheduled to take off in April 2020, the band opted to finish one of the songs and release it as a single at the time of the tour.
 However, due to the COVID-19 pandemic, both Within Temptation and their co-headliner Evanescence postponed the tour to September 2020, later postponing it again to fall 2021.
 After the first tour rescheduling, the band then opted to release "Entertain You" as a stand-alone single during the lockdown period, with more single releases in sight for the following months, as a way of keeping in touch with the audience and deliver new material before an official studio album release.
 The single was officially announced by the end of April 2020, and subsequently released on 8 May.
 The song had its live premiere on Dutch television program M on 22 May.

 Lyrically, "Entertain You" deals about the way society usually treats people who don't fit its main patterns and uses them for entertainment purposes in a negative and pejorative manner.
 According to the band in a press release, the song points out the bad habit of self-gratification at the expense of others, and further adds "Offenses, victimization, and exploitation.
 That happens every day, and is mainly justified in the name of economic necessity, politics, religion, culture, sex, and race".
 Lead vocalist Sharon den Adel stated that inspiration for the song came from the way certain groups of people often exclude others, mistreating and imposing themselves on the ones they call "different".
 The singer considers that there is a lack of consideration by these groups for the harm they tend to cause, so self-reflection over these topics is needed.
 In an interview for Dutch newspaper Het Parool, den Adel added that the song is also about the value of freedom of expression, both in an artistic form and during daily life.
 During an interview for Brazilian newspaper O Povo, it was also stated that politicians who would not grant equal rights for minority groups were also an issue that was related to the main theme of the song.
 Regarding the topic, den Adel commented that "a society should be for everyone.
 I can't stop thinking about how much intolerance is out there".